 - Joint stiffness and pain

-Congenital hypothyroidism is usually tested for at birth.
-It is a condition resulting from an absent or under-developed thyroid gland, or one that has developed but cannot make enough thyroid hormone, making the child hypothyroid.
-The term ‘congenital’ means that the condition is present at birth.
-For some babies, their thyroid gland does not form in its normal position in the neck.
-In others, the gland does not develop at all.
+Congenital hypothyroidismis usually tested for at birth.
+It is a condition resulting from an absent or under-developed thyroid gland, or one thathas developed but cannot make enough thyroid hormone, making the child hypothyroid.
+The term ‘congenital’ means that thecondition is present at birth.
+This can be hereditary and the most common cause of hypothyroidism in children is a family history of the disease.
+Forsome babies, their thyroid gland does not form in its normal position in the neck.
+In others, the gland does not developat all.
 And for others, it’s underdeveloped.
-The National Academy of Hypothyroidism estimates that 1 child in every 2000-4,000 children is born with hypothyroidism.
+The National Academy of Hypothyroidism estimates that 1 child in every 2000-4,000 childrenis born with hypothyroidism.
 That’s about 3000 a year in the UK according to the BTF.

 Most children born with congenital hypothyroidism look ‘normal’ and have no obvious symptoms, which is why it is importantthat all children are tested at birth.